-Wednesday 27th September 3:30pm - 6:30pm
+Wednesday 23rd September 3:30pm - 7:30pm

-Council Meeting 27 September 2017
+Council Meeting - 23 September 2020

 Branches overhanging a footpath can potentially cause an obstruction, preventing pedestrians a clear passageway.

 If you rent or own a home or business in the Wingecarribee Shire, you are responsible for ensuring that any footpaths that adjoin your property are free from obstructions to pedestrians and traffic.

 Removing obstructions ensures the path is clear for all users including people with specific access needs, such as prams and wheelchairs, the elderly and sight impaired, and will ensure safety for all pedestrians and traffic.

 Council asks residents to monitor vegetation on their property to ensure that branches are pruned back to the property line.

 Where trees or shrubs from private property overhang a public walkway or carriageway and that tree is causing an obstruction, Council can contact the resident to request that they prune or remove the vegetation.

-To request that Council investigate private trees or shrubs overhanging public space, or if you see overhanging branches from a Council owned tree, please either
+To request that Council investigate private trees or shrubs overhanging public space, or if you see overhanging branches from a Council owned tree, please either:

 Further information about maintenance requests for Council managed trees.